-NL Action No. Торіс Action / Activity Related Recommendation No. on European level Status end 2014 Planned finalization RB-4.001 National organisation The RB is drafting requirements for the design and construction of new nuclear reactors - they will be implemented in the regulatory framework.
-101 In progress.
-The requirements will be documented in the DSR. draft 2013 final 2015 RB-4.002 National organisation The RB is in the process of drafting requirements related to internal & external hazards - they will be implemented in the regulatory framework.
-In progress The requirements will be documented in the DSR draft 2013 final 2015 RB-4.003 National organisation The RB is studying new financing mechanisms for handling of license applications and supervision.
-102 Completed.
-There is legislation regulating fees.
-A small (but higher than before) part of the costs of oversight and licensing now are covered by annual fees and fees for individual licensing activities, to be paid by the LHs.
-2014 RB-4.004 National organisation RB evaluation in the framework of the IRRS self-assessment and coming IRRS mission.
-In the self-assessment the RB will take notice of the xCNS summary 'Action oriented objectives 102 Completed.
-The IRRS mission visited the Netherlands in 2014.
-2014
+NL Action No. Topic Action / Activity Related Recommendation No. on European level Status end 2017 Finalization RB-4.001 National organisation The RB is drafting requirements for the design and construction of new nuclear reactors - they will be implemented in the regulatory framework.
+101 Completed 2015 RB-4.002 National organisation The RB is in the process of drafting requirements related to internal & external hazards - they will be implemented in the regulatory framework.
+Completed 2015 RB-4.003 National organisation The RB is studying new financing mechanisms for handling of license applications and supervision.
+102 Completed 2014 RB-4.004 National organisation RB evaluation in the framework of the IRRS self-assessment and coming IRRS mission.
+In the self-assessment the RB will take notice of the xCNS summary 'Action oriented objectives for strengthening Nuclear Safety'.
+102 Completed 2014

-NL Action No. Торіс Action / Activity Related Recommendation No. on European level Status end 2014 Planned finalization for strengthening Nuclear Safety'.
-RB-4.005 National organisation Consequences of German phase out. a.
+NL Action No. Topic Action / Activity Related Recommendation No. on European level Status end 2017 Finalization RB-4.005 National organisation Consequences of German phase out. a.
 The Dutch RB will study the possible long term impact of the German phase out on the operation of the German-design Dutch NPP.
 131 a.
-In progress.
-2015/2016 b.
+Completed.
+Study of impact ongoing activity. no end date b.
 The Dutch RB will evaluate the possibility to increase exchange information with other regulators of German design plants like Spain and Switzerland. b.
-In 2013 the First annual meeting of the so-called 'KWU Regulators Club' took place in the Netherlands, followed by the second meeting in Spain in 2014.
-Members are now Brazil, Germany, Netherlands, Spain and Switzerland.
-2013 RB-4.006 National organisation In the light of the self-assessment within the framework of the IRRS- mission special attention will be paid to explain the management of Safety Culture within the Regulatory Body.
-135 Completed as part of the IRRS self-assessment.
-End 2014 RB-4.007 National organisation The Netherlands is implementing the IAEA action plan.
-A number of actions are already practice, like the adoption of the IAEA-regulations, the IAEA missions, and evaluation and In progress Refer to the Appendix for the IAEA Action Plan
+Completed.
+Exchange of information in 'KWU Regulators Club' is ongoing.
+Since 2013 RB-4.006 National organisation In the light of the self-assessment within the framework of the IRRS-mission special attention will be paid to explain the management of Safety Culture within the Regulatory Body.
+135 Completed 2014 RB-4.007 National organisation The Netherlands is implementing the IAEA action plan.
+A number of actions are already practice, like the adoption of the IAEA-regulations, the IAEA missions, and evaluation and strengthening of EP&R. In progress no end date